-&lt;sup>27 Updated as of December 31, 2014.
+&lt;sup>24 Updated as of December 31, 2015.

-N o. of Mem nbers Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
+N o. of Mem bers Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
 Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
-To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
+To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the By- laws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
 Audit 0 2 2 Has adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
-Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, The Audit Committee, among others, have the following responsibilities: Evaluate and determine any non-audit work performed by External Auditors; Establish and identify the reporting line of the Internal Auditor; Monitor and evaluate the adequacy and effectiveness of the Company's internal control system, including financial reporting control and information technology security; Review all interim and annual financial To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.
+Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, TheAuditCommittee,amongothers,havethefollowingresponsibilities:Evaluateanddetermineanynon-auditworkperformedbyExternalAuditors;Establishandidentifythereporting line oftheInternalAuditor;Monitorandevaluatetheadequacyandeffectiveness oftheCompany'sinternalcontrolsystem,includingfinancialreportingcontrolandinformationtechnologysecurity;Reviewallinterimandannual financialfinancial To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.

-Has adopted operational, legal and other risks of the Company, and crisis management. statements before submission to the Board; Ensure that the accounting and auditing processes, practices and methods of the Company comply with Philippine and internationally- accepted standards; Develop a transparent financial management system that will ensure the integrity of internal control activities throughout the Corporation through a step- by-step procedures and policies handbook that will be used by the entire organization; and Supervise Management in Management's formulation of rules and procedures on financial reporting and internal controls in accordance with relevant guidelines.
-To ensure that It has the nower Nomination 1 3 1 Has adopted a Charter ne Nomination and Hearing Committee functions as the body that pre- screens and shortlists all individuals nominated to become a director of the Company have all the It has the power to set guidelines on the number of directorships which a member of the Board may hold pursuant to
+1 1

+operational, statements

+legal and other before

+risks of the submission to

+Company, and the Board;

+crisis Ensure that the

+management. accounting and

+auditing

+processes,

+practices and

+methods of the

+Company

+comply with

+Philippine and

+internationally-

+accepted

+standards;

+Develop a

+transparent

+financial

+management

+system that will

+ensure the

+integrity of

+internal control

+activities

+throughout the

+Corporation

+through a step-

+by-step

+procedures and

+policies

+handbook that

+will be used by

+the entire

+organization;

+and Supervise

+Management in

+Management's

+formulation of

+rules and

+procedures on

+financial

+reporting and

+internal controls

+in accordance

+with relevant

+guidelines.

+Has The Nomination To ensure that It has the power

+adopted a and Hearing all individuals to set guidelines

+Charter Committee nominated to on the number of

+Nomination 1 3 1 functions as the become a directorships

+body that pre- director of the which a member

+screens and Company have of the Board may

+shortlists all the hold pursuant to